sonocotta/esp32-audio-dock/README.md

 | Stop playback <br/> topic: `cmnd/tasmota_XXXXXX/i2swr`, payload: `` | <img width="1030" height="340" alt="image" src="https://github.com/user-attachments/assets/ae931d9f-715c-422e-aa49-dec72ef45675" />
 | Change volume <br/> topic: `cmnd/tasmota_XXXXXX/i2sgain`, payload: `85` | <img width="1021" height="338" alt="image" src="https://github.com/user-attachments/assets/a2ecc8ca-dade-4b19-a29d-2e0bbd7ac0b0" />
 | Commands `I2SRtttl` and `I2Ssay` didn't work for me, unfortunately.
 I didn't have time yet to figure out what the issue is.

+## Standalone Snapclient

+Snapcast is a multi-room audio player that synchronizes playback across multiple devices, ensuring that audio streams play simultaneously in perfect sync.
+It consists of a server, which distributes audio streams, and clients, which receive and play the audio.

+**Standalone Snapclient is now available for all Esparagus boards.** The main implementation ([ESP32 Snapclient](https://github.com/CarlosDerSeher/snapclient)) is an ESP32 port of the Snapcast client.
+An installer repository maintained by me ([Esparagus Snapclient](https://github.com/sonocotta/esparagus-snapclient)) contains pre-configured settings for all Esparagus boards as well as a web-installer project.

+The [web-installer](https://sonocotta.github.io/esparagus-snapclient/) allows you to flash snapclient firmware using nothing but a browser - no additional software required.
+Once flashed, the Snapcast server will be auto-discovered on the same network (it can be hosted on Music Assistant, a standalone Raspberry Pi, or any other compatible server).

+### Snapclient benefits

+- **Perfect multi-room synchronization** - All speakers play in perfect sync across multiple rooms, similar to Sonos but with better accuracy
+- **Zero configuration** - Auto-discovers Snapcast servers on the network
+- **Browser-based flashing** - No need to install any tools, flash directly from the web
+- **Low latency** - Optimized for minimal audio delay
+- **Flexible server options** - Works with Music Assistant, standalone servers, or DIY Raspberry Pi setups
+- **Cost-effective** - Build a whole-home audio system at a fraction of commercial solutions
+- **Possibility to mix up client with diffrent architecture** - ESP32 side-by-side with Raspberries, etc.

 ## Flashing ESP32-S3